Do you have to live in France to receive family benefits?

 Warning

-A right to family benefits may be recognized even in the absence of residence in France because of Community regulations or international conventions.
+However, exceptionally, you may be entitled to family benefits even in the absence of residence in France, if a Community regulation or an international convention so provides.

 You can find out more from the Center for European and International Social Security Liaison (Cleiss).